ANHIG/IMGTHLA/README.md

 use of the databases in all legislations, provided you give us credit by citing the following;

-Barker DJ, Maccari G, Georgiou X, Cooper MA, Flicek P, Robinson J, Marsh SGE:
+Barker D, Maccari G, Georgiou X, Cooper M, Flicek P, Robinson J, Marsh SGE The IPD-IMGT/HLA Database
-The IPD-IMGT/HLA Database.
-Nucleic Acids Research (2023), 51:D1053-60
+Nucleic Acids Research(2023), 51(D1): D948-D955

+Robinson J, Barker D, Marsh SGE
+25 years of the IPD-IMGT/HLA Database.
+HLA(2024),103(6): e15549

 Robinson J, Malik A, Parham P, Bodmer JG, Marsh SGE:
 IMGT/HLA - a sequence database for the human major histocompatibility complex